 There are several reasons why lofts make for great investments.
-Whether you are an investor or looking for your next home, this article will give you a quick overview of why lofts are appealing from an investment perspective.
+Whether you are an investor or looking for your next home or a first time buyer, this article will give you a quick overview of why lofts are appealing from an investment perspective.

 The following are what most real estate investors research before making a purchase — and how lofts fit into the mold.

 It’s simple.
 Investors purchase a property, find a tenant to cover the mortgage and maintenance fees and then wait.

 This is where most people ask, “Well, just how long do they wait?
 It can take 25 – 35 years to pay off a mortgage.”This is exactly why location is critical… and why successful investors only purchase in locations that are undergoing significant “gentrification.”

 Up and coming locations are often located in what’s referred to as a “Ripple Effect Zone”.
 These are areas that are appreciating substantially as a result of their being positioned within a close proximity to an already well established –and expensive – part of the city.

 Lofts play into this (especially true factory/warehouse conversions) because there happen to be many of them in these “up and coming” areas, such as: Corktown and Leslieville going east and Roncesvalles and Parkdale going west.

 If a loft is purchased for $600 per square foot in an area that has yet to blossom, it may be worth up to $800 per square foot in a few years as Toronto continues to expand and populate.

 Currently, the average cost per square foot of a loft within the city core ranges from $700 – $950, depending on the floor level, view, finishes and of course location.

 Lofts are already in low supplyand high demand, compared to their standard condo counterparts.
 If you’ve taken a walk around Toronto lately, you’ve probably noticed that there are new condos popping up everywhere.
 This will never be the case for lofts, as there is a finite number of factories and warehouses that can be converted into true, “hard lofts”.